GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   the class loader returns the file in the first path entry.
   Other class files with the same name are unavailable.

-  If a class loader fails to find any instance of a class, it will ask its parent class loader to find the class.
+  If a class loader fails to find any instance of a class, it asks its parent class loader to find the class.
 In a running VM there are usually multiple class loaders, each with its own class path, but for our purposes we can treat this as a single class path formed by appending parent class paths to child class paths.